Nordoub/rn-market/README.md

 # rn-market

 A marketplace app for iOS and Android.
+Created with the React-Native framework.

 # Setup